-Mesa's off-screen rendering interface is used for rendering into user-allocated blocks of memory.
+Mesa's off-screen interface is used for rendering into user-allocated memory without any sort of window system or operating system dependencies.
 That is, the GL_FRONT colorbuffer is actually a buffer in main memory, rather than a window on your display.
-There are no window system or operating system dependencies.
-One potential application is to use Mesa as an off-line, batch-style renderer.

 The OSMesa API provides three basic functions for making off-screen renderings: OSMesaCreateContext(), OSMesaMakeCurrent(), and OSMesaDestroyContext().
 See the Mesa/include/GL/osmesa.h header for more information about the API functions.